TRAVEL TIPS FOR A FALL VACATION IN SWITZERLAND

 Once you get up Rosengarten – a little park area on a hill – you have great views of the city.
 The colorful trees make the panorama even prettier.

-Also, the Münster Platform is a great place to enjoy the fall foliage.
+Also, the Münster Platform is a great place to enjoy the fall foliage in late September and October.

 And in case it rains or you want to warm up, visit the Albert Einstein Museum or go inside the stunning Cathedral of Bern.